paul-ooi/email-tests/README.md

 # Email templates
-Leveraging MJML framework
+Create Email templates using [MJML framework](https://github.com/mjmlio/mjml)

 ## Email Tests
-Create Email templates using [MJML](https://github.com/mjmlio/mjml)
+Use [Putsmail](https://putsmail.com/) to send test emails

 ## To build new templates
 - Create new file with `.mjml` extension